Love in the Time of Cholera

 She was placed in foster care until she aged out, and that family was good.
 But now, four years later, her foster “stepdad” and her sister were the only family she still got along with.
 After Thanksgiving, she told me that she had stopped by her biological family’s place, but only stayed for about ten minutes before leaving because she felt uncomfortable.

 But she took that kind of statement in stride.
 I said it had to be obvious for me to believe she really liked me?
 Yeah.
-Mirrors exist, and I was very aware of what I looked like, and what we looked like together: a big old creepy perv hitting on a cute little girl.
-But it became apparent that she liked me a lot, and I had no freakin’ clue how that was even possible.
+Mirrors exist.
+And I was always very aware of what I looked like, and what we looked like together: a big old creepy old perv hitting on a cute little girl.
+But it was also apparent that she liked me a lot, and I had no freakin’ clue how that was even possible.
 I was constantly double-checking myself, to make sure I wasn't reading too much into it.
 We didn't have a romantic relationship.
 But twenty years of my home life have taught me how to love without hugging, kissing, or touching.
+Without physical contact.

 Then one day at the end of the year I was taking a break in her store.
 It had become our custom to visit each other on our breaks, and we were talking the way we usually did; talking about deep meaningful subjects in a flirtatious way.
 Half-joking means you're half-serious.
 Exposing ourselves behind light shields.
 And she was smiling at me when she got a text and checked her phone.
 Instantly her smile dropped and her face went blank.
 I watched her for a minute— she was instantly dead-serious, looking somewhat frightened, and I’d never seen her that way.
 I stared at her as she stared at her phone.
 Then she said, a little too loud, a little panicky, “Read it!” and thrust the phone at my face.
 The text message on the screen said to her, “I think we’ll have you at 30th St starting next week,” and some other stuff.